 If haven’t already, please submit a request to join our Community Facebook Group.
 This is a great place to ask questions about what we cover in the classes, share success stories, hang-out with your classmates and arrange dog walks etc. To submit a request to join, click here

 We deliberately operate with smaller group sizes than a lot of dog trainers.
 This is to allow the trainer to provide a higher level of interaction with each individual handler in the class.
-It becomes incredibly disruptive when the class size suddenly doubles when everyone in the family takes a turn.
-Most importantly, the dogs become very confused about who they should be responding to.

 Guests are are welcome to come along and watch the training classes, but we ask that they stand on the sidelines and spectate.